Make an Evolving Synth Lead

 Discovering AM Synthesis

-AM Synthesis is a type of sound synthesis in which the gain of one signal is controlled, or modulated, by the gain of another signal.
-The signal whose gain is being modulated is called the ‘carrier’.
-The signal responsible for the modulation is the ‘modulator’.
-Another point to remember is that in classical AM Synthesis, both the modulator and the carrier are oscillators.
+AM Synthesis is a sound synthesis in which the gain of one signal is controlled or modulated by the gain of another signal.
+The signal whose gain is being modulated is called the 'carrier.'
+The signal responsible for the modulation is the 'modulator.'
+Another point to remember is that the modulator and the carrier are oscillators in classical AM Synthesis.
 However, the carrier can also be a different type of signal, such as an instrument or a vocal input.
-Also, Tremolo is Amplitude Modulation which uses a very low-frequency modulator.
+Also, Tremolo is an amplitude modulator that uses a very low-frequency modulator.

 On the other hand, Ring Modulation uses one audio signal to Amplitude Modulate another one.

-To begin with the demonstration, in this tutorial, we will use Spire by Reveal sound, a synthesizer which I find simple and easy to use.
+To begin with the demonstration, in this tutorial, we will use Spire by Reveal sound, a synthesizer that I find simple and easy to use.
 Also, we will choose AM Sync among a few other types of oscillators available on the menu.
-Let us hear the sound after composing a simple sequence with default settings of the chosen oscillator for the AM sync in SoundBrige.
+Let us hear the sound after composing a simple sequence with the default settings of the chosen oscillator for the AM sync in SoundBrige.

 ~AM Sync with Default settings